DazedChou/README-Generator/README.md

   # README Generator

   ## Description:
-  Create a programe where the user answers the given promps and a README.md will be automatically generated
+  Create a programe where the user answers the given promps and a README.md will be automatically generate

   ## Table of Contents